“Commitment to Excellence”

 How are grades monitored and how often?

-How are courses and the graduation path for student athletes chosen?
+How are courses and the graduation path for student-athletes chosen?

-“Our Academic Advisor, Dave Nackoney, works diligently at helping our students navigate through SAT’s, ACT’s, and NCAA Clearinghouse ensuring that all options are available for our students when they are ready to attend a post-secondary institution.”
+ACT’s, and NCAA Clearinghouse ensuring that all options are available for our students when they are

 Do you have an academic probation policy?